ml-w/pytorch_mri_hnn_node/notes.md

 current progress: tested that the 3 criteria have been properly implemented, tested with negative edge egs and it works well, will test with positive egs and scale up from file to folder
 ask:
-- criteria 1 minimum, criteria 2 and 3 overall, would that be okay? or all minimum?
+- all criteria overall, across slices
 - matted on certain slides, same colour on other slides? e.g. 931 yellow

+correct approach:
+use majority vote, majority of the slides is mated -> all are mated; majority separated -> all separated half half -> flag for manual review